govindsah07/Jenkins-Documentation/README.md

 **Stage:**

-**Developer Action:** Developers don't need to do anything directly during this stage.
-They set up the staging process when they first configure Jenkins.
+**Developer Action:** Developers don't need to do anything during this stage.

-**Jenkins Action:** Jenkins takes the code that has passed all the tests.
-It takes this code to a staging environment, which is essentially a test version of the real environment in which the code will be used.
-Before releasing the code to users, ensure that everything works perfectly.
+**Jenkins Action:** Jenkins takes the code that has passed all the tests and releasing the code to users, ensure that everything works perfectly.

 **Deploy:**

 **Developer Action:** Developers or operations teams might trigger the deployment or Jenkins can do it automatically.

-**Jenkins Action:** Jenkins deploys the code from the staging environment to the production environment, making it available to users.
+**Jenkins Action:** Jenkins deploys the code from the staging environment to the production environment, making it available to main server.

 ## Installation of Jenkins in Ubuntu